haleyheshelman/376-AscensionBoardGame/README.md

 Netta - Test Engineer: Added images to the GUI and introduced new constructor (in addition to the default one).
 Also got counters and CardListener to work properly.

-Haley - Along with Chase refactored the GUI.
-It now works with the back end (game logic) Chase - I produced the test code that checks input on various methods in the player and card class.
+Haley - Used bottom up integration testing on the player class with the ACard class

+Chase - I produced the test code that checks input on various methods in the player and card class.
 I added Mocking tests so that we can test certain methods using UnitTesting.
 Also, helped with some of the ideas on how to implement some of the logic.